basecamp/handbook/managers.md

 # Executive, Manager, and Individual Responsibilities

-Basecamp has three tiers of responsibility within our job functions: Executive, Manager, and Individual.
+Box Products has three tiers of responsibility within our job functions: Executive, Manager, and Individual.
 Here's how we break down each level’s duties.

 ## Executive Responsibilities
 * company and product strategy